The Different Types of Roof Trusses and their Uses

 Fink Truss

 A fink truss is the most common type of truss used, especially on homes and pedestrian buildings.
-The truss has an internal web configuration shaped like a W to give the ultimate strength to material ratio for spans from around 5m to around 9m in span which covers the majority of domestic dwelling being built today.
+This truss type has an internal web configuration shaped like a W to give the ultimate strength to material ratio for spans from around 5m to around 9m in span which covers the majority of domestic dwelling being built today.

 Hip Truss